-Post-competition refreshments should be offered to all competitors.
+Post-competition refreshments should be offered to all competitors if conditions are appropriate.
 Support from local grocery chains and suppliers can often offset all associated costs.
-Juice, energy bars, light sandwiches or bagels, warm soup, fruit and water are among the items that should be made available to athletes.
-Additional BBQ items and soft drinks can be provided through the onsite canteen.
+Juice, energy bars, light sandwiches or bagels, warm soup, fruit and water are among the items that could be made available to athletes.
+Additional BBQ items and soft drinks can be provided through an onsite canteen.